We have been alerted to a scam targeting private car sellers.

 If you are selling a car, please be wary of any buyer asking you to purchase a vehicle history report from a nominated site.
 Some sellers choose to include a car history report on their listing, but it is not common practice for a seller to purchase a vehicle history report on a buyer’s behalf.
 This is usually done directly by the buyer as part of their due diligence when purchasing a car.

 There are legitimate sites where you can purchase a vehicle history report, which include carsales and other services.
-To find out more about our service click here .
+To find out more about our service click here.

-Click here to learn more on how you can protect yourself online.
 If you think you have seen a scam or have been scammed you can also contact the Australian Competition and Consumer Commission:

 • by phone on 1300 302 502; or